 Diabetes is a widespread disorder that affects over 100 million Americans every year whose bodies can’t properly convert blood sugar into energy.
-Bharat Gandhi, MD, at Medinet Family Care Clinic in Houston, Texas, offers people of all ages comprehensive diabetic treatment to help them find ways of living long and healthy lives with diabetes.
+Bharat Gandhi, MD, and Priya Gandhi, MD at Medinet Family Care Clinic in Houston, Texas and Sugar Land, Texas, offer people of all ages comprehensive diabetic treatment to help them find ways of living long and healthy lives with diabetes.
 Schedule a diabetes evaluation today by phone or online.

 There are two main types of diabetes, though each one involves your body’s improper production of insulin.
 Either your body doesn’t produce enough insulin, or it doesn’t know how to properly process it.
 In both cases, you run the risk of destabilizing your blood sugar levels.

 Type 1 diabetes refers to your body’s insufficient or nonexistent production of insulin.
 When this happens, it’s because your immune system is attacking healthy cells in your pancreas, causing it to falter when it comes to insulin production.
 Type 1 generally affects children and young adults.

 Type 2 is the most common type of diabetes.
 It refers to when the body doesn’t know how to properly move sugar into your cells because of a resistance to insulin.
 Type 2 can affect people of all ages, though it’s most commonly diagnosed in middle-aged and older people.

 In addition to the two types of diabetes, women can also experience gestational diabetes during pregnancy.
 Gestational diabetes typically goes away naturally after the pregnancy is over.
 However, women who have had gestational diabetes are at increased risk of developing Type 2 diabetes later in life.

 Diabetes exhibits a series of universal symptoms, though each type of diabetes affects people differently.
 The most common symptoms of diabetes include, but are not limited to: